-Special envoy gives details of Griner’s homecoming
+‘I want to talk’: Griner opened up during her long trip home

 Griner, who also played pro basketball in Russia, was arrested at Moscow’s Sheremetyevo Airport in February after Russian authorities said she was carrying vape canisters with cannabis oil.
 The U.S. State Department declared Griner to be “wrongfully detained” — a charge that Russia has sharply rejected.

+Carstens, the U.S. government’s top hostage negotiator, said “there’s always cards” to play in securing an offer for Whelan and said he spoke with the jailed American on Friday.

+“Here’s what I told him.
+I said, ‘Paul, you have the commitment of this president.
+The president’s focused.
+The secretary of state’s focused.
+I’m certainly focused, and we’re going to bring you home,’” Carstens said.
+“And I reminded him, I said, ‘Paul, when you were in the Marines, and I was in the Army, they always reminded you, keep the faith.’
+And I said, ‘Keep the faith.
+We’re coming to get you.’”

-Carstens spoke on CNN’s “State of the Union.”
+Carstens spoke on CNN’s “State of the Union,” and Kirby appeared on ABC’s “This Week.”